slightlystrange5-hash/Azure-Active-Directory-Domain-Controller-Client-Setup/README.md

-# Azure Active Directory Lab: Domain Controller & Client Setup
+# Azure Active Directory: Domain Controller & Client Setup

 ---

 ## Project Summary

 ### Overview
-This project is a **hands-on lab and walkthrough** demonstrating how to deploy a basic Active Directory environment in Microsoft Azure.
-The lab includes configuring a Windows Server as a Domain Controller and connecting a Windows 10 client machine for network communication and DNS validation.
+This project is a **hands-on walkthrough** demonstrating how to deploy a basic Active Directory environment in Microsoft Azure.
+The walkthrough includes configuring a Windows Server as a Domain Controller and connecting a Windows 10 client machine for network communication and DNS validation.

 This project simulates a real-world enterprise environment and demonstrates foundational IT and system administration skills.